Causal Reasoning and Large Language Models: Opening a New Frontier for Causality: A New Frontier for Causality

 \paragraph{Human-LLM collaboration.} A recurring theme throughout the paper is the promise of human-AI collaboration in causal problems.
 There are interesting research questions on how best to facilitate such human-LLM collaboration for building graphs.
 The interaction will likely be iterative for the maximum impact: LLMs may suggest graph edges, take feedback from a human, and also can give feedback on a manually generated graph.
 Given that building a graph is a common impediment to doing causal analyses, an improvement in this task will have important consequences for the widespread adoption of causal data analysis.

-\paragraph{Understanding and improving causal reasoning in LLMs.} Why LLMs demonstrate such causal capabilities, as well as the limits of these capabilities is not yet well understood.
-According to Pearl's causal hierarchy~\citep{pearl2018book}, LLMs, trained only on observational data, should not be able to answer interventional or counterfactual queries. \cite{willig2023causalparrots} offer a potential explanation by suggesting that LLMs sidestep the causal hierarchy by learning \emph{correlations} of causal facts from the training data, rather than learning to reason causally.
-The same explanation may apply to our results in counterfactual inference over text, which will require further study.
+\paragraph{Understanding and improving how LLMs generate causal arguments.} Why LLMs demonstrate such causal capabilities, as well as the limits of these capabilities is not yet well understood.
+The LLMs certainly do well in interpolating between causal language in its training data to answer interventional and causal language.
+The question is whether they are limited to such interpolation \cite{willig2023causalparrots} or if they can learn a ``world model" (i.e., a catholic causal model) \cite{hao2023reasoning}.
+According to the causal hierarchy theorem~\citep{bareinboim2022pearl}, an LLM can only make interventional and counterfactual inferences outside of its training data with specific interventional and counterfactual inductive biases.
+Questions of whether an LLM entails such causal inductive biases, what exactly they might be, and for what types of queries can they be relied upon will require further study.
 At the same time, we see unpredictable failure modes, even in tasks where LLMs obtain high accuracy.
 In summary, understanding the nature of causal reasoning in LLMs and how to improve their robustness is a key future question.